-In the past, replacement teeth only restored the portion of the smile visible above the gumline.
+In the past, replacement teeth only restored the portion of the smile visible above the gum line.
 While these restorations complete the appearance of smiles and restore some of patients’ ability to chew and speak clearly, they do not replace the root system.
 Tooth roots not only provide an anchor for teeth, but they also preserve jawbone density and gum tissue volume.
 Dental implants are the only solution that replaces the entire tooth roots and crowns.
-If you’re interested in finding out more, please call Pelican Landing Dental to schedule a consultation today.
+If you’re interested in finding out more, please call Pelican Landing Dental to schedule a consultation appointment in our Bonita Springs dental office today.

 Dental implant supported tooth replacement is completed over two phases of treatment.
 The initial phase is the surgical placement of dental implant posts into the jawbone.
 The procedure itself is actually fairly simple.
 An incision is made in the soft tissue, and the high-quality titanium implant post is positioned in the bone.
 A protective cap is placed over the implant site to protect the post and shape the gum tissue in preparation for the connection of the replacement tooth.

 Following implant placement, patients need to wait two to five months before receiving their replacement teeth.
 During this time, a process known as osseointegration occurs.
 This is the fusion between the implant post, and the jawbone that allows the dental implant to mimic the natural function of tooth roots.
 Once your implant has fused with the bone, it’s time for you to return to our office where we will attach your custom crafted dental restorations.